Qbeast-io/qbeast-spark/docs/QbeastFormat0.6.0.md

-# QbeastFormat 1.0.0
+# QbeastFormat 0.6.0

-## What is Qbeast format?

-Qbeast format is used to store the big data tables making it efficient querying and sampling.
-It extends the Delta format, so the data is stored in parquet files and the index metadata is stored in the Delta log.
-In more details

-* the schema, index columns, data transformations, revisions and other information which is common for all the blocks is stored in the `metaData` attribute of the Delta log header.
-* the information about individual blocks of index data is stored in the `tags` attribute of the `add` entries of the Delta log.
+**The version 0.6.0 introduces a new format for the Qbeast tables.**

+This document states the main changes and how we can recover a table written with a past version.

-## Metadata changes introduced in the version 1.0.0
+# Metadata changes

-* The information about the replicated cubes are not stored in the Delta log anymore
+* **The information about the replicated cubes are not stored in the Delta log anymore.**
-* A physical file can contain data from multiple blocks, so the information stored in the `tags` of an `add`entry in the Delta log provides information about all the blocks stored in the corresponding index file.
+* **A physical file can contain data from multiple `blocks`**, so the information stored in the `tags` of an `add`entry in the Delta log provides information about all the blocks stored in the corresponding index file.

-## Block metadata before the version 1.0.0
+## Block metadata before v0.6.0

-Before the vesion 1.0.0 the `tags` attribute of the `add` entry contained a JSON like the following:
+Before the version 0.6.0 the `tags` attribute of the `add` entry contained a JSON like the following:

 ```JSON